-We have assisted hundreds of Cantabrians with their earthquake claims.
-We have an office in Christchurch so that we can help our customers and the people of Christchurch to ensure that they get what they are entitled to.
+We have assisted hundreds of Cantabrians and others with their earthquake claims.
+Our office in Christchurch helps our customers and the people of Christchurch ensure that they get what they are entitled to under their insurance policy or from EQC.

-No one could have predicted that more than five years later, so many earthquake claims could remain unresolved.
+No one could have predicted years later that so many earthquake claims could remain unresolved.
 The unresolved claims fall into the following categories:

-- Cases in which EQC (Earthquake Commission) has paid out its full obligations and the insured people are fighting the insurance company over the repair scope for repairs or replacement of the house;
+- Cases in which EQC (Earthquake Commission) has paid out its full obligations and the insured is fighting the insurance company over the repair scope for repairs or replacement of the house;

 - Cases where EQC is alleging that the house can be repaired for less than the $100,000 cap;

 This has led to significant litigation in the Courts.
-Many people have found that the only way to force insurers to pay what they are required to pay is to get the matter before the Courts and into the hands of a Judge.
+Many people have found that the only way to force insurers to pay what they are required to pay is to issue court proceedings.

 Building standards must be met

-Almost all insurance policies require the insurance company to repair the house to an as new condition.
-So no matter how old the house is, the insurance company must pay for a new one than meets current building standards.
+Almost all insurance policies require the insurance company to repair the house to an “as new” condition.
+So, no matter how old the house is, the insurance company must pay for a new one that meets current building standards.
 The same applies to EQC under the Earthquake Commission Act.

 Both insurance policies and the EQC legislation require that a house be repaired to “as new” or sometimes “when new” standard.
 This is not the standard it was immediately before the earthquake.
 It also means that building practices or a finished job that is not the same as would be expected in a new building does not meet the policy standard or the standard under the Act.

-Five years after the earthquakes, there are still many houses that EQC has said are under cap that are well over cap.
+There are still many houses that EQC has said are under the statutory cap that are actually well over the cap – $100,000 plus GST ($115,000).
 It defies belief that EQC could have claimed that some of these houses are under cap, only to admit that the repairs are well over cap when challenged.

 Faced with this debacle, EQC has recently been pushing many claims over cap, and passing them to insurers.
 However, that will not be the end of the struggle.
 The insurer will then need to be forced to repair the house properly.